We operate in both the Western Alaska and Prince William Sound Captain of the Port Zones and Interior Alaska.

 Response Vessels & Equipment

 ACN has access to numerous types of response vessels throughout our coverage area.
-The 166-ft purpose-built OSRV (Oil Spill Response Vessel) Ocean Liberty is stationed in Unalaska, and the 146-ft OSRV Sea Strike is stationed in Kodiak.
-These vessels will provide ACN subscribers with the only purpose-built OSRVs in Alaska.
+For example, the 146-ft OSRV Sea Strike is stationed in Kodiak.
+These vessels will provide ACN members with the only purpose-built OSRVs in Alaska.

 We also own and operate 15 response vessels of their own, with an additional 45+ vessels of opportunity distributed throughout our coverage area.
 There are 31 barges of opportunity that have established agreements with us for a collective capacity of over 900,000 barrels.
-We also have established agreements with 6 towing companies for a total of 19 tugs of opportunity that operate in Alaska.
+We also have established agreements with numerous towing companies for tugs of opportunity that operate throughout Alaska.

 For a complete listing of response capabilities, visit the “Capabilities” pages.